EmployeeIssues.comU.S. Employee Rights in Plain English

 Affirmative Action Definition

-Affirmative action is an active effort designed to encourage equal opportunity in education and employment, while eliminating discrimination of the illegal type.
-Such efforts are referred to as affirmative action programs or affirmative action policies, affirmative action plans, or equal opportunity programs.
+Affirmative action is an active effort designed to encourage equal opportunity in employment (and education), while eliminating discrimination of the illegal type and compensating for past discriminatory injustices against minority groups and women.
+Such efforts are referred to as affirmative action programs, affirmative action policies, affirmative action plans or equal opportunity programs.

 About Affirmative Action